 Subscribers Only, Join the Club, Private Access, only available, subscribers/members only, now closed, and request an invitation.

 These feed on the basic psychology that whatever is exclusive is more valuable.
-You can further customize the CTA to hint that whatever the user finds here is not available anywhere else.
+You can further customize the CTA button to hint that whatever the user finds here is not available anywhere else.

 Here’s how Rothy’s does it:

-“Request an invite” is another commonly used CTA that immediately suggests that access is restricted and exclusive.
+“Request an invite” is another commonly used CTA button that immediately suggests that access is restricted and exclusive.